pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-4-7071.md

 <a href="#heading--fresh-install-3-4-beta-1-snap"><h3 id="heading--fresh-install-3-4-beta-1-snap">How to do a fresh snap install of MAAS 3.4 Beta1</h3></a>

-To install MAAS 3.4 Beta1 from a snap, simply enter the following:
+To install MAAS 3.4 Beta from a snap, simply enter the following:

     $ sudo snap install --channel=latest/edge maas